 My goal with this blog is to help eliminate the concerns and hesitations you might encounter when purchasing a Prestan Manikin.

-Prestan Products has made it very simple in their “naming algorithm” for the majority of their products.
-I plan on dissecting that algorithm with you today in hopes of providing you with a better understanding of what exactly it is you are buying.
+Prestan Products made a very simple “naming algorithm” for the majority of their products.
+I plan on dissecting that algorithm with you today in hopes of providing a better understanding of exactly what you are buying.

 I’m going to be referencing Item Number: PP-AM-400M-DS throughout this blog.
 If you’re a visual learning like me, this will be very helpful.